Visit our forests for hands on learning!

 People have inhabited the Pacific Northwest for at least 10-12,000 years.
 The lands and waters provided for all their needs.
 As with people at any other time or place, the Native Americans manipulated their environment to better provide for their needs.

 They did this primarily by burning the forest to create better habitat for the animals they hunted and for the roots and berries they gathered.
 The early settlers found many of the hills barren.
 Much of Oregon’s Coast Range was homesteaded after the arrival of the wagon trains in the mid-1800’s.
 Many of those homesteads disappeared during the Great Depression of the 1900’s.
-Many of today’s Coast Range forests are a result of the cessation of burning by the Native Americans and the abandonment of homestead fields and pastures.
+Many of today’s Coast Range forests are a result of the cessation of burning by the Native Americans, the lack of large lightning caused fires, and the abandonment of homestead fields and pastures.

 Trees reproduce by producing seeds.
 In the case of conifers, the seeds are produced in cones.
 To disperse the gene pool and to lessen the competition for nutrients, moisture, and sunlight, the seeds have wings to help move the seed away from the parent tree.